kripesh01/CardNumberScanner/README.md

-## 🔍 PowerShell Script to Scan for Card Numbers in Clear Text Files — A Must-Have Tool for Banks
+## 🔍 PowerShell Script to Scan for Card Numbers in Clear Text Files — A Must-Have Security Tool

 ## 🚀 Overview